WordPress/openverse/README.md

 7. Open up your browser and type `localhost:8000` in the search tab
 8. Make sure you see the local API documentation
    ![Local API Documentation](local_api_documentation.PNG)
-9. Open a new CMD or terminal and change directory to Openverse Catalog API
+9. Open a new CMD or terminal and change directory to `cccatalog-api`
 10. Still in the new CMD or terminal, load the sample data.
 This script requires a local postgres installation to connect to and alter our database.

 ```